utshomax/postman-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 ### Create claim rules

-After you create the relying party trust, you can create two claim rules.
-The first rule uses the [Send LDAP Attributes as Claims](https://learn.microsoft.com/en-us/windows-server/identity/ad-fs/operations/create-a-rule-to-send-ldap-attributes-as-claims) rule template, and the second rule uses the [Transform an Incoming Claim](https://learn.microsoft.com/en-us/windows-server/identity/ad-fs/operations/create-a-rule-to-transform-an-incoming-claim) rule template.
+After you create a relying party trust, you can create two claim rules.

 1. Open AD FS Management on your computer.
 1. Select the **Relying Party Trusts** folder, and then select the [relying party trust you created](#add-a-relying-party-trust).